theta360developers/theta-s-quartz/README.md

 * Computer to use this Quartz composition from within Camtwist > Media encoder > HLS (via cloud encoding service) > web front-end
 * Web front-end needs equirectangular image, see this example: https://aframe.io/examples/showcase/sky/

-## Current state - DOES NOT WORK
+## Current state - Proof of concept works
-* It attempts to take theta footage, crop to 1 of the 2 fisheyes, then rotate 90'
+* theta-crop.qtz - this effect crops and rotates 90' the "left" camera on the live stream. in theory this is required to "isolate" this camera before using the other filter
-* Then this feed should be sent to fish2sphere quartz patch by Paul Bourke - WORK IN PROGRESS PLEASE HELP
+* theta-fish2sphere.qtz - this "routes" camtwist through Paul Bourke's custom quartz patch project (see references below)

 ### Example images:
 * Sample input file (raw dual fisheye from theta-s): https://github.com/kfarr/theta-s-quartz/blob/master/theta-s-raw-Frame-01-03-2016-02-00-34.jpg